Piano Audition Requirements for 2018-2019 Admissions

 The DSA Piano Major is not a beginner’s program.
 All auditioning students are expected to have had successful experience as performers before they audition at DSA.
-Students auditioning at the middle school level should be able to perform the Sonatinas of Clementi or Kuhlau, or the Two-Part Inventions of J.S.
+Students auditioning at the middle school level should be able to perform at the skill level of the Sonatinas of Clementi or Kuhlau or the Two-Part Inventions of J.S.
 Bach.
 Students auditioning at the high school level should be able to perform the easier sonatas of Beethoven, Haydn, or Mozart, or the Songs Without Words of Mendelssohn.

 No specific audition times are offered.
 MS students should arrive at 9:00 a.m. on the designated audition day, and HS student should arrive at 1:00 p.m. on the designated audition day.
 You will be assigned your audition time when you arrive.
 Please plan to block out the entire morning or afternoon for this process.